 Elm yellows is a disease that attacks and kills native elms.
-Elm yellows disease in plants results from Candidatus Phyloplaasma ulmi, a bacteria without walls that is called a phyoplasma.
+Elm yellows disease in plants results from Candidatus Phyloplasma ulmi, a bacteria without walls that is called a phyoplasma.
 The disease is systemic and lethal.
 Read on for information about the symptoms of elm yellow disease and whether there is any effective elm yellows treatment.

 Elm Yellows Disease in Plants